 Key Distinction

-name: recommendation-pipeline
+name: recommendation-stack

 modules: